Do you need a Georgian business bank account as a business owner in Georgia? The answer is, it depends. In this article

 - Often difficult for foreigners to open.
 Especially if all your business transactions will originate from abroad and/or in currencies other than GEL.

 - Receiving income in USD, EUR, or GPB via intermediary banks is typically more expensive than with foreign accounts, due to international wiring fees.

 - Must visit a bank branch in person for certain things.

 For the above reasons, it should be clear that the main reason to get a corporate account is if you accept or make payments by card and/or have employees/operations physically occurring in Georgia.
 Also, if you need to connect your bank account to the Revenue Service (mandatory for LLCs with VAT registration), this is currently your only option.

 Online Bank Account Registered To A Georgian Business

 Can be used, with some limitations, by: Legal Entities & IEs

 NOTE: Online bank accounts may allow you to hold currency in GEL, but they do not offer full account activities in GEL.
 So they are primarily useful for businesses registered in Georgia which receive income in major currencies like USD, GBP, AUD, etc. For these foreign currency accounts to be linked to your Georgian business, you must open an account in the name of your Georgian business along with its tax ID.

 An online business account is sufficient for many businesses.
 If you will not need to attach your bank account to the Revenue Service’s online portal (because you will not be claiming tax refunds or be VAT-registered) and if you do not need to accept card payments directly, then an online bank bypasses the complications of opening a corporate account at one of the physical banks.

 There are a number of online banks that allow you to register as a Georgian business for online accounts.
-The service which I and many other expats use is Wise*.
-There are other services like Payoneer and Paysera, but Wise (formerly TransferWise) is my preference.
-For this reason, the information below relates directly to the functionality available with Wise.
-Some similarity may be found with other similar services.
+One of them is Payoneer – our affiliate company.
+An alternative to this is Wise*.
+There are also other services like Paysera, but the former two are the most common.